zebbecker/feds-benchmarking/README.md

 - `crs`
     - Type `str`, coordinate reference system of the program, entered as a str of the number e.g. ``"3857"` representing EPSG:3857
 - `search bbox`:
-    - Geographic bounding box for the FEDS dataset query, formatted as: [top left longitude, top left latitude, bottom right longitude, bottom righ latitude] e.g. US bounding box = `["-125.0", "24.396308", "-66.93457", "49.384358"]`
+    - Geographic bounding box for the FEDS dataset query, formatted as: [top left longitude, top left latitude, bottom right longitude, bottom righ latitude] e.g. US bounding box = `["-125.0", "24.396308", "-66.93457", "49.384358"]`.
+For local datasets, the bounding box is interpeted as referencing a WGS84 projection (CRS = EPSG:4326).
 - `day_search_range`:
     - Integer x such that 0 <= x, used to search for matching reference polygons e.g. if x = 5 FEDS polygon finds an intersecting polygon, but it is 6 days difference in timestamp, it will not be included in the resulting output pairs.